SiLab-Bonn/basil/firmware/modules/tlu/README.rst

 **tlu** - trigger logic unit
 =====================================

-EUDAQ Telescope/TLU communication module.
-Received IDs are propagated to FIFO data interface.
+General purpose trigger module and EUDAQ Telescope/TLU communication module.
+Trigger IDs received by the TLU are propagated to FIFO data interface.

 NOTE:
  1. TRIGGER_ENABLE has to be asserted to allow triggering.